-If you were to appear before a King or Ruler of a Nation and was given the chance to ask him or her to do something, how would you dress and act?
+If you were to appear before a King or Ruler of a Nation and given the chance to ask him or her to do something, how would you dress and act?
 Take a moment and visualize it.
-Would you be humbled, cleaned up, neat, polite, be conscious of customs as to not offend, etc.?
+Would you be humbled, cleaned up, neat, polite, be conscious of customs as not to offend, etc.?
 Now, how is that different than coming before the King of the Universe in prayer?
-Do you think you can come before Him in pride and with an unrepentant, filthy heart and demand Him to give you what you want?
+Do you think you can go before Him in pride and with an unrepentant, filthy heart and demand Him to give you what you want?

 Reason Four: Unrepentant Sin short-circuits our prayers.

 We cannot approach a Holy God in prayer if we are not presentable by having unrepentant sin in our lives.
 What is sin?
 Sin is disobedience to God’s instructions to love Him by keeping His commands and loving one another.
 Sin is knowing the right thing to do and not doing it (James 4:17).
 The following verses explain why unrepentant sin prevents your prayers from being answered.

 Psalms 66:18 states, “If I regard wickedness (sin) in my heart, the Lord will not hear;”

 Isaiah 59:1,2 states, “Surely the arm of the Lord is not too short to save, nor his ear too dull to hear.
 2) But your iniquities (sin) have separated you from your God; your sins have hidden His face from you so that He will not hear.”

 1Peter 3:12 also says, “For the eyes of the Lord are on the righteous, and his ears are open to their prayer.
 But the face of the Lord is against those who do evil.”